qhariN/Cromo/README.md

 ```

 ### Router usage
-Cromo utilizes a file-based router system similar to SvelteKit.
+Cromo utilizes a file-based router system.
 By default, the router folder is named `api`, but you can change it by passing the dir option during initialization:

 ``` ts
 // File structure example